 Set up a process to report hours for hourly remote workers.
 If they work more than 40 hours, they'll likely qualify for overtime.
 To avoid high overtime costs, select times that employees should and shouldn't be working.
 With clear guidelines, they won't be able to work outside of these hours unless they have permission from their manager.
 This makes it easier to avoid employees accidentally working more hours than intended.

 It's important to support employees that are remote just as you would in-office workers.
 This means clearly discussing the training, benefits, and promotions that are available to them.
-If you don't provide remote workers with the same level of assistance as in-office workers, it could result in discrimination or disability-related workplace violations.
+If you don't provide remote or hybrid workers with the same level of assistance as in-office workers, it could result in discrimination or disability-related workplace violations.